-Colonel James Walker built the Walker homesteaded in 1882, and he quickly established a sawmill business on the property to supply building materials for the growing town to the west.
+Colonel James Walker homesteaded in 1882 and he quickly established a sawmill business on the property to supply building materials for the growing town to the west.
 His land was annexed incrementally in 1907 and 1910, and he subdivided the western portion of his land as Inglewood.
 His third farmhouse built in 1910 and named 'Inglewood' remains extant.
 For years, a natural gas well on his property powered the Walker farm, the Calgary Brewery, and the streets of Inglewood.

 In 1929, the balance of his property became the Inglewood Bird Sanctuary.
-Walker stopped actively farming at some point, but he leased plots to Chinese Canadian market gardeners who operated there until the early 1950's.
-In 1938-1939 the British American Oil Company built a major refinery west of the bird sanctuary, which was later acquired by Gulf Canada in 1960 and by Petro-Canada in 1985.
-The facility was repurposed as an asphalt plant in 1973, and it was closed in 1979 and demolished in 1983.
+Walker stopped actively farming at some point, but he leased plots to Chinese Canadian market gardeners who operated there until the early 1950s.
+In 1938-39 the British American Oil Company built a major refinery west of the bird sanctuary.
+It was later acquired by Gulf Canada in 1960 and by Petro-Canada in 1985.
+The facility was repurposed as an asphalt plant in 1973, and it was closed in 1979 and demolished asphalt plant in 1973, and it was closed in 1979 and demolished in 1983.
 The Inglewood Wildlands now occupies the site.

-- 2.12.1 The Blackfoot Truckstop site, located at 9 Avenue SE and 19 Street SE, south of Blackfoot Trail SE, should be comprehensively developed through an outline plan and/or master plan prior to land use redesignation and should designed to: - a. support safe and direct pedestrian and cyclist connections; - b. provide opportunities for commercial along 9 Avenue SE; - c. incorporate a variety of built forms and heights; and - d. consider how to incorporate renewable and district energy features. - 2.12.2 Supermarkets, pharmacies and other uses that provide daily amenities for residents are supported. - 2.12.3 The existing Inglewood community garden should be maintained.
+- 2.12.1 The Blackfoot Truckstop site, located at 9 Avenue SE and 19 Street SE, south of Blackfoot Trail SE, should be comprehensively developed through an outline plan and/or master planning prior to land use redesignation and should designed to: - a. support safe and direct pedestrian and cyclist connections; - b. provide opportunities for commercial along 9 Avenue SE; - c. incorporate a variety of built forms and heights; and - d. consider how to incorporate renewable and district energy features. - 2.12.2 Development at 915 9 Avenue SE should not exceed 15 storeys. - 2.12.3 Supermarkets, pharmacies and other uses that provide daily amenities for residents are supported. - 2.12.4 The existing Inglewood community garden should be maintained.